Profiles in Excellence with Brent Kendle of Kendle Design Collaborative

 When you consider Dancing Light, a project we recently completed with Desert Star Construction, you can see by its design that it’s in the desert southwest.
 There’s nothing about this house that says New York or Idaho.
 If I were designing a home in New York, it would be totally different as a result of its environment.
 It would look like and have an expression of New York because there would be different climatic conditions to deal with in New York than in Arizona.

 A house in the desert southwest can be designed with an open plan, a lot more glass, and big sliding doors, because we don’t have an issue with the freezing cold.
+Due to the warmer weather, you are bound to spend more time in your yards than you are indoors and so having a look at these 18 best decking ideas can help encourage you to think equally as hard about your home’s exterior as what you would for your interior.
 From a modern standpoint, our designs are simply a response to the lifestyle that people want to live in this location, whether they want to be indoor or outdoor.

 Back east you’re dealing with the cold, and so we would design a home completely different for that environment.
 Homes back east need to create, generate, and store heat, so the design of these homes tend to be more compact.
 In this sense, our work in modern architecture is a celebration of our lifestyle.